exercism/ocaml/README.md

 To run tests for an individual exercise, `make test-assignment ASSIGNMENT=luhn`

 The Makefile is a slim wrapper around [dune](https://github.com/ocaml/dune).
-Each exercise has a jbuild file which describes how to build it.
+Each exercise has a dune file which describes how to build it.

 ## Adding an Exercise